8e7an/dotvim/NOTES.md

 `:source ~/.vimrc`

 `:file` / `:f` Information about the file (including full file name, line cursor is at how far down the document as a %).

 Information about the vim setting for the file based on its type:

 `:filetype`

-> “This line will automatically reload you .vimrc whenever you update it.”
+“The following will automatically reload your .vimrc whenever you update it.”:

 `autocmd! bufwritepost .vimrc source %`